 Lenberg Farms was the original 100 acre goat dairy farm located near Lindsay, Ontario owned by Bruce and Sharon Vandenberg.
 In February of 2018, the Bons family took over ownership of the goat herd and moved the herd to their new state-of-the-art goat farm in Lindsay.

-by Mary Riley Kawartha Lakes This Week
+(click above for the full article) by Mary Riley Kawartha Lakes This Week

 Bruce Vandenberg, owner of Mariposa Dairy, says the story of Martin and Sonja Bons and their move to Canada came about because the Bons and their five children had the courage to “leave everything behind” in their native Holland.